 Are you a SW Washington Apparel Designer?
 If you know someone who is, please share us!
 Each year we hold auditions for up-and-coming, local, high-fashion apparel designers.

-Designer Auditions are held fall/winter for the upcoming show.
+Designer Auditions are held late summer, early fall for the upcoming show.
 Time and location will be given to approved submissions.
-Winners of the Local Designer Contest, determined by designer panel, will be announced on-line shortly after the auditions.
-Designers entering submissions must be a resident of SW Washington.

 For clothing designers looking to submit an entry for Couve Couture 2020, please e-mail a promo picture of yourself, brief bio and a picture of a model/dress form wearing one of your designs.
 If your entry is chosen for auditions, you will need to show your collection of at least three articles of clothing.
 One outfit should be worn on a model keeping in mind the complete look with hair, make-up and accessories.

 Superb blog!
 Do you have any hints for aspiring writers?

 I’m planning to start my own website soon but I’m a little lost on everything.